costajob/currency_converter/README.md

 * dest_currency: USD
 * reference_date: the most recent specified on fetched exchange rates document

-There is an additional parameter to force fetching a fresh copy of the exchange rates XML form remote source:
+There is an additional parameter to force fetching a fresh copy of the exchange rates XML form remote source (otherwise the `cconv/data/rates.xml` cached document is loaded):
 * fresh: False

 ## Start Server
-To start the server use the `gunicorn` executable by spawning as many workers as you need:
+To start the server use the `gunicorn` executable by spawning as many workers as you need and by specifying the HTTP port:
 ```shell
 gunicorn -w 4 -k meinheld.gmeinheld.MeinheldWorker -b :8888 app:convert
 ```